Mount Pauline

-Mount Pauline is located on the border of Alberta and British Columbia.
-It is the 26th most prominence in Alberta.
+Mount Pauline is located on the south side of Beaverdam Pass on the Alberta-British Columbia border.
+It is the 26th most prominent in Alberta.
 It was named in 1925 after F.A.
 Pauline.
 The three slopes are covered in mostly metamorphic shale or slate, due to this it is unknown how difficult it would be to climb to the peak.